AstarNetwork/astar-docs/docs/use/Manage wallets/using-a-multisig-account-on-astar-portal.md

 sidebar_position: 3
 ---

-# Using a Multisig Account on Astar Portal
+# Use a Multisig Account on Astar Portal

 This guide will assist you in utilizing a multisig account on Astar Portal via PolkaSafe.